Helen Gee (environmentalist)

-Helen Gee was an Australian author, editor, conservationist and environmental activist.
+Helen Gee (1950–2012) was an Australian author, editor, conservationist and environmental activist.
 She was also one of the founding members of the Tasmanian Wilderness Society.

-She was author and editor of two important works in relation to conservation and environment in Tasmania - The South West Book, and Fight for the forests.
+She was author and editor of two important works in relation to conservation and environment in Tasmania—The South West Book, and Fight for the forests.
 She had written a book for the Wilderness Society about the Franklin River and Franklin Dam.
 She collaborated on other works, including a number of papers for the South West Tasmania Resources Survey.
 She also was involved in the compilation of Tasmanian poetry in River of verse.

 After her death Bob Brown gave a eulogy at a memorial event in Lindisfarne, Tasmania.
-Later another item from the pen of Geoff Law in Hobart appeared.
+Later another item from Geoff Law in Hobart appeared.
+A commemoration is also noted at Monument Australia.